mi-prata/CodingChallenges/README.md

 ___
 <a name="longestSubstringWithoutRepeatingCharacters"></a>
-* **Longest Substring Without Repeating Characters**, from [leetCode](https://leetcode.com/problems/longest-substring-without-repeating-characters/description/)
+* **3 - Longest Substring Without Repeating Characters**, from [leetCode](https://leetcode.com/problems/longest-substring-without-repeating-characters/description/)
 >Given a string, find the length of the longest substring without repeating characters.
 Examples:
 >